opengsn/gsn/README.md

 	yarn test

-### Running a web client

-Here's how to download and run our modified "MetaToken", modified to demonstrate supoprt for gasless transaction.
-In the `gsn` folder do:

-	./dock/run.sh ./restart-relay.sh web

-Configure your MetaMask to Localhost:8545 open your browser to `http://localhost:8080/`

-Notes

-- The MetaCoin app was modified to give initial 10000 META for every account.
-- It prompts you whether to use MetaMask account or "ephemeral" private key, saved as browser cookie.
-- Once you enter an amount and hit "transfer", a metamask "SIGN" dialog would appear.
-- After successful transaction, the amount of META tokens left is updated, to signify the transaction succeeded.
-- Restarting the `restart-relay.sh` script will kill ganache, so you must run `truffle migrate && truffle test` again in the `webpack-box project`, to re-deploy the MetaCoin, and fund it with initial ether (remember: it's the contract that pays for transactions, not the calling webapp!)
-- MetaMask gets confused after node restart, so switch to another network (e.g. mainnet) and back to localhost.

 ### Components:

 - **RelayHub** - master contract on the blockchain, to manage all relays, and help clients find them.